-Along with cultural perspectives on potential threats posed by federally-funded or state institutions, some families simply fear the stigma or shame attached to the experience of having a family member in treatment for addiction.
+Some families fear the stigma or shame attached to the experience of having a family member in treatment for addiction.
 In this way, they also see residential treatment or rehab of any kind as a threat to the family.

 3. Financial Concerns

 Depending on what type of rehabilitation you opt for, it can cost tens of thousands of dollars.
 Sometimes, a great deal of this may come out-of-pocket.
 For families who think they can’t afford the cost of addiction treatment, therapy is not an option they feel they can entertain.
-Yet the truth is, there are low-cost facilities and programs available as well as ways to be able to finance the treatment you require.
-To find out your options, browse our directory of treatment centers or call 800-891-8171 to speak to a treatment specialist.
+Yet the truth is, there are low-cost facilities and programs available, as well as ways to finance the treatment needed.

 All the reasons we’ve covered so far can be used as excuses or manipulations to perpetuate the cycle of codependency with you.
 Though codependent relationships often involve friends or family members nagging and threatening you to get help, the idea of you actually leaving to access treatment or seeking therapy can be quite overwhelming.
 Some may struggle with thoughts of losing you, being exposed as the cause of your addiction or having zero control over you and your situation.
 It’s at this point these friends or family members typically sabotage – either consciously or subconsciously – the attempts to seek help.